wazuh/wazuh-documentation/source/user-manual/command-monitoring/index.rst

 Command monitoring
 ==================

-Sometimes what we want to monitor is not included on the logs.
-To solve that gap, Wazuh incorpore the ability to monitor the commands ouput and treat the output as any other log.
+Sometimes what we want to monitor is not included in the logs.
+To solve that problem, Wazuh incorporates the ability to monitor the output of specific commands and treat that output just like log file content.

-Command monitoring is configured inside the :ref:`ossec.conf <reference_ossec_conf>`, in the :ref:`localfile section<reference_ossec_localfile>`.
-It can be configured in the :ref:`agent.conf<reference_agent_conf>` file also.
+Command monitoring is configured in the :ref:`localfile section<reference_ossec_localfile>` of :ref:`ossec.conf <reference_ossec_conf>`.
+It can be also be centrally configured in :ref:`agent.conf<reference_agent_conf>`.

 .. topic:: Contents